I never thought I’d jump on board the freezer meal prep train, but here we are!

 For the Instant Pot: Add the mixture to the inner pot and pressure cook for 15 minutes.
 Meanwhile, cook rice or get some naan ready!
 The cauliflower will break down and make the sauce thicker.
 When it’s done and you can open the pot, add spinach if using and let it simmer for 5 minutes and adjust seasonings as necessary.
 Serve with rice and/or naan.

-On the Stove: Add the mixture to a large pot or dutch oven over medium heat.
+On the Stove: Add the mixture to a large pot or Dutch oven over medium heat.
 Let it thaw and stir often as it cooks.
 It will take about 40 minutes total.
-In the last 10 minutes of cooking, add the spinach if using, taste and adjust seasonings as necessary.
+In the last 10 minutes of cooking, add the spinach if using, taste, and adjust seasonings as necessary.
 Cook rice and prepare naan while the curry cooks on the stove for serving.
+Coconut cauliflower curry will last in the fridge for 4-5 days.

 Freezer Vegan Beyond Beef Sweet Potato Chili

-*Makes 6 servings, three meals per bag
+*Makes 6 servings, 3 meals per bag

-Equipment: a measuring glass, knife and cutting board plus two gallon-sized containers or bags.
+Equipment: a measuring glass, knife, and cutting board, plus two gallon-sized containers or bags.

 Ingredients

-- 1 16 oz package of Beyond Beef (or regular beef)
+- 1 (16-oz) package of Beyond Beef (or regular ground beef)

-- 2 15 oz cans of pinto beans, drained and rinsed
+- 2 (15-oz) cans pinto beans, drained and rinsed

-- 2 15 oz cans of diced tomatoes
+- 2 (15-oz) cans diced tomatoes

-- 1 15 oz can of tomato sauce
+- 1 (15-oz) can of tomato sauce

 - 2 sweet potatoes, chopped